stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 ### **The Monkey**

-With #stratapp, CFOs can now thrive when thrown the risk management monkey.
+With #stratapp, CFOs can now thrive when they are thrown the risk management monkey.

 They get to elevate how their organization executes on strategy, goals and plans - alongside an intuitive approach to risk management that adds value, rather than just ticking another compliance box.